ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### PARA_ORDER

-This is the value which indicates the Nth order in which the given parameter was defined among other parameters.
+This is the value which indicates the nth order in which the given parameter was defined among other parameters.

 ##### INOUT_TYPE